Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-You ride from your centrally located hotel to Bressanone, along a well-marked and paved bike path with short tunnels here and there.
-You steadily gain elevation throughout the day, but never steep hills to climb.
-You hardly perceive the elevation gain.
-Stop for a visit and coffee or snack in the picturesque small town of Chiusa after approximately 30 km.
-We also recommend planning to arrive in Bressanone so you have time to explore this medieval town on foot, maybe following the walk recorded in RWGPS and specially created by our local expert guides.
-See D1 Bressanone walk for Bressanone suggested walking route, services, and points of interest.
+You ride from your meeting hotel in Bolzano to Bressanone along a well-marked, paved bike path that includes a few short tunnels.
+The route gains elevation steadily throughout the day, but without any steep climbs—the ascent is gradual and barely noticeable.
+After approximately 30 km, consider stopping for a visit and a coffee or snack in the picturesque town of Chiusa.
+We recommend planning to arrive in Bressanone early, allowing time to explore this medieval town on foot.
+You might follow the walk recorded in Ride with GPS, specially created by our local expert guides.
+See D1 Bressanone City Walk for the suggested walking route, services, and points of interest.

 Included Meals: Breakfast